Für die deutschen Freunde -->

 Wooden houses have a long tradition in Sweden.

-Often they are typically red,
+Often they are typically red.

-but always they are beautifully colored.
+Always they are beautifully colored.

 Swedish houses often have white edges.